domrussel/academic-kickstart-website/content/project/random-person/index.md

 ---
 title: Random Person App
-summary: Shiny app that generates random income identities based on global income data; inspired by the Rawlsian notion of the veil of ignorance. <a href="https://github.com/domrussel/random_person">View GitHub Repo.</a>
+summary: Shiny app that generates random income identities based on global income data; inspired by the Rawlsian notion of the <a href="https://en.wikipedia.org/wiki/Veil_of_ignorance">veil of ignorance</a>. <a href="https://github.com/domrussel/random_person">View GitHub Repo.</a>
 date: "2019-06-15T00:00:00Z"

 # Optional external URL for project (replaces project detail page).